-Ovarian Cancer is the cause of more fatalities in women than any other reproductive cancer.
-It is imperative that women seek regular medical attention if any of these symptoms appear, as early detection yields higher success rates with treatment.
-More information about Ovarian Cancer can be found on the American Cancer Society website here.
+Ovarian cancer is the cause of more fatalities in women than any other reproductive cancer.
+It is imperative that people seek regular medical attention if any of these symptoms appear, as early detection yields higher success rates with treatment.
+More information about ovarian cancer can be found on the American Cancer Society website here.

-The manufacturers of Johnsons’ Baby Powder and Shower to Shower has faced a multitude of lawsuits from people who claim their talc-based and talcum powder-based products have caused Ovarian Cancer.
+The manufacturers of baby powder products, such as Shower to Shower, have faced a multitude of lawsuits from people who claim their talc-based and talcum powder-based products have caused ovarian cancer.